-The 'Mood Room' developed by Waag Society is an interactive installation that was created as part of the Play section of the COMMIT research programme.
-It uses 'embodied learning': a form of learning where to whole body is used to get results.
+The 'Mood Room' developed by Waag was an interactive installation created as part of the Play section of the COMMIT research programme.
+It used 'embodied learning': a form of learning where to whole body is used to get results.

 In an embodied learning environment, the interaction between body and the space has a central position.
 The body and physical movement are thus an important interface for learning in a hybrid space (both virtual as physical).
 The thought behind it is that physical interaction can stimulate existential learning.
 Wearables, tangible intelligent objects, sensor technology, motion-tracking and interactive video all come together in this way of learning, stemming from physical action.